Alfresco/alfresco-ng2-components/docs/extensibility.md

 ![custom stencil form](docassets/images/activiti-stencil-02.png)

-Once wired with a new task it should look like the following within Alfresco Activiti web application:
+Once wired with a new task it should look like the following within APS web application:

 ![custom stencil task](docassets/images/activiti-stencil-03.png)

 ### Creating custom widget

-If you load previously created task into ADF `<activiti-form>` component you will see something like the following:
+If you load previously created task into ADF `<adf-form>` component you will see something like the following:

 ![adf stencil](docassets/images/adf-stencil-01.png)